ThermIQ/thermiq_mqtt-ha/README.md

 This integration allows you to use the ThermIQ-MQTT hardware interface to control and monitor your Thermia or Danfoss heatpump from Home Assistant.
 It is available as a default component of HACS, the Home Assistant Community Store.

-Some info background information on the ThermIQ-MQTT interface can be found here: https://thermiq.net
+Some background information on the ThermIQ-MQTT interface can be found here: https://thermiq.net

 **This integration will evolve over time**
-Please note that since Release 1.2.0 the setup has changed significantly and you need to update your setup accordingly.
+Please note that updating from Release 1.2.0 requires some significant changes in your configuration and you need to update your setup accordingly.

 ## Requirements